 - 1 tablespoon cornstarch

-8. Preheat oven to 400°F. Bake risen Beignets 10 to 12 minutes, or until just golden brown, rotating sheets between upper and lower racks halfway though baking.
+- Preheat the oven to 400°F. Bake risen Beignets 10 to 12 minutes, or until just golden brown, rotating pans between upper and lower racks halfway though baking.